The Dramatic Story

-COGwriter Comment: While we in the Church of God do not participate in military service, it is understandable how those separated geographically may not understand that.
+COGwriter Comment: While we in the Continuing Church of God do not participate in military service, it is understandable how those separated geographically perhaps may not understand that.
 Thus it is possible that there were true members of God's church in China in the 1800s and 1900s (though probably only hundreds or perhaps a few thousand, of those in that region of China as throughout history, the true church has always been what Jesus called a "little flock").
-Also while this was occuring the Sardis Church Era in the US was having too many internal problems to have likely tried to help (this was during the time of the takeover by the Seventh Day Adventists).
-FWIW, I would not have used the expression "the white man's burden", but simply quoted this article as written.
+Also while this was occurring, the Sardis Church Era in the US was having too many internal problems to have likely tried to help.
+FWIW, I would not have used the expression "the white man's burden," but simply quoted this article as written.

 China, Its Biblical Past and Future, Part 1: Genesis and Chinese Characters This article provides information showing that the Chinese peoples must have known about various accounts in the Book of Genesis up until their dispersion after the Tower of Babel.